 Figure 1.
-(A) Schematic showing assembly of D-galactose surface-modified polymeric nanoparticles.
-(B) Particle size distribution of prepared polymeric nanoparticles.
+Schematic showing assembly of D-galactose surface-modified polymeric nanoparticles.
+B. Particle size distribution of prepared polymeric nanoparticles.
 Each data point represents the average particle diameter of an independent formulation.
-(C) Histogram of particle size distribution for all nanoparticles prepared in this study.
+C. Histogram of particle size distribution for all nanoparticles prepared in this study.

-2.3.
-Inhibition of LecA-Mediated Hemagglutination
+2.3 Inhibition of LecA-mediated hemagglutination.
 The binding affinity of the modified nanoparticles for the P. aeruginosa lectin LecA was evaluated using a hemagglutination assay [20].
 Briefly, this assay measures the inhibition of LecA-induced hemagglutination of rabbit erythrocytes by comparison with D-galactose as a control.
 The exceptional effect of ligand multivalency was noted with the 100%- and 50%-modified NP samples, which were evaluated based on the concentration of galactose on the surface of the nanoparticles (Table 2).
 The strongest effect was observed with the 50%-modified Gal-NP, showing a 992-fold increase in relative potency compared with free galactose.
-The 100%-modified Gal-NP samples inhibited hemagglutination when modified with concentrations above 6.31μ M of galactose, representing a 495-fold increase in potency relative to free galactose.
-The 25%-modified NP showed no inhibition of hemagglutination up to the highest surface concentration of D-galactose evaluated (2.36 μ M).
-A control 100%-mannose-modified polymeric NP (37.9 μ M mannose) showed no inhibition of hemagglutination, supporting the hypothesis that the inhibition of LecA is mediated by specific interactions between the lectin and the nanoparticle surface only with galactose modification.
+The 100%-modified Gal-NP samples inhibited hemagglutination when modified with concentrations above 6.31 $\mu$ M of galactose, representing a 495-fold increase in potency relative to free galactose.
+The 25%-modified NP showed no inhibition of hemagglutination up to the highest surface concentration of D-galactose evaluated (2.36 $\mu$ M).
+A control 100%-mannose-modified polymeric NP (37.9 $\mu$ M mannose) showed no inhibition of LecA is mediated by specific interactions between the lectin and the nanoparticle surface only with galactose modification.